CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/09-sdk-queries.md

     string sql = "SELECT * FROM products p";
     ```

-1. Create a new variable of type [QueryDefinition][docs.microsoft.com/dotnet/api/azure.cosmos.querydefinition] passing in the **sql** variable as a parameter to the constructor:
+1. Create a new variable of type [`QueryDefinition`](https://learn.microsoft.com/dotnet/api/azure.cosmos.querydefinition) passing in the `sql` variable as a parameter to the constructor:

     ```
     QueryDefinition query = new (sql);
     ```

-1. Create a new **await foreach** loop by invoking the generic [GetItemQueryIterator][docs.microsoft.com/dotnet/api/azure.cosmos.cosmoscontainer.getitemqueryiterator] method of the [CosmosContainer][docs.microsoft.com/dotnet/api/azure.cosmos.cosmoscontainer] class passing in the **query** variable as a parameter, and then asynchronously iterating over the results using the variable **product** to represent an instance of type **Product**:
+1. Create a new **`await foreach`** loop by invoking the generic [`GetItemQueryIterator`](https://learn.microsoft.com/dotnet/api/azure.cosmos.cosmoscontainer.getitemqueryiterator) method of the [`CosmosContainer`](https://learn.microsoft.com/dotnet/api/azure.cosmos.cosmoscontainer) class, passing in the `query` variable as a parameter, and then asynchronously iterating over the results using the variable `product` to represent an instance of type `Product`:

     ```
     await foreach (Product product in container.GetItemQueryIterator<Product>(query))